Azure/autorest.typescript/test/integration/generated/bodyDateTime/README.md

-# BodyDateTimeClient library for JavaScript
+# BodyDateTime client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for BodyDateTimeClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for BodyDateTime client.

 Test Infrastructure for AutoRest